hamlet-io/docs/docs/how-to/jenkins/index.md

 ---
 sidebar_label: Jenkins Pipelines
-title: Jenkins Pipelines & Hamlet
+title: Jenkins Pipelines & hamlet
 ---
-Jenkins integration with Hamlet offers comprehensive Product lifecycle management.
+Jenkins integration with hamlet offers comprehensive Product lifecycle management.
 This section documents best-practices and common approaches to their configuration.

-Examples can be viewed [here](examplelibrary/index) and the [Shared Groovy Scripts](https://github.com/hamlet-io/jenkins-streams-shared-library) provide additional ready-to-use Hamlet utilities for Jenkins pipelines.
+Examples can be viewed [here](examplelibrary/index) and the [Shared Groovy Scripts](https://github.com/hamlet-io/jenkins-streams-shared-library) provide additional ready-to-use hamlet utilities for Jenkins pipelines.

 ## Recommended Pipelines

-Below is the recommended approach to integrating Hamlet and Jenkins.
-This configuration will grant comprehensive control of a Hamlet Solution.
+Below is the recommended approach to integrating hamlet and Jenkins.
+This configuration will grant comprehensive control of a hamlet Solution.

 ## Properties files

-Hamlet Jenkins pipelines share a number of common environment variables and valid parameter values.
+hamlet Jenkins pipelines share a number of common environment variables and valid parameter values.
 To re-use this configuration easily, creating a [`properties`](examplelibrary/examples/properties/properties) file is recommended.

 ## Jenkins Jobs